zillowgroup/kong-terraform/README.md

     terraform plan -out kong.plan
     terraform apply kong.plan

-If installing enterprise edition, open the AWS console and navigate to:
+While resources are being provisioned, login to the AWS console and navigate
+to:

     EC2 -> Systems Manager Shared Resources -> Parameter Store

+Update the Kong database password parameter with one of your choosing:

+    /[service]/[environment]/db/password

+Note: You can generate a random, secure password using:

+    pwgen -s 16

+This step is manual to avoid checking in secrets into a repository.
+Additionally, if installing Enterprise Edition:

 Update the license key by editing the parameter (default value is "placeholder"):